-This is a link to a short ten minute video summary about Birdshot Chorioretinopathy given at the Birdshot Uveitis Day 2018 by Laura Steeples it was recorded by NIHR Moorfields BRC and is on the Vimeo platform together with other presentations from the day.
+This is a link to a ten-minute video summary about birdshot chorioretinopathy given at the Birdshot Uveitis Day 2018 by Laura Steeples.
+It was recorded by NIHR Moorfields BRC and is on the Vimeo platform together with other presentations from the Day.

 In the diagram of the eye below, you can see the position of the iris, the choroid and the ciliary body.

 The first case of birdshot was described in 1949 by two ophthalmologists (eye specialists) Franceschetti and Babel, but it was not until 1980 that two other ophthalmologists, Ryan and Maumenee, coined the term ‘birdshot’ to describe the scatter pattern of the orange to cream-coloured retinal spots (lesions) seen in the condition.
 The pattern resembles that seen when pellets are fired from a shotgun.

 There is a general view among many researchers and ophthalmologists that birdshot is a relatively new disease which had not occurred before the first description in 1949.
 This is because the symptoms, including the spots on the retina, are so striking that they would have been commented on by ophthalmologists if they had been observed before 1949.

 What causes birdshot?